oof2win2/FactorioAntigrief/docs/getting-started/connect-to-instance.md

 ```

 You can alternatively also use the API itself, for which we have Swagger documentation available [here](https://factoriobans.club/api/documentation).

-**Important: In API requests, the API key must have a `Bearer ` prefix.
-This is managed by the API wrapper itself, but you must add this in with your**
+!> In API requests, the API key must have a `Bearer ` prefix.
+This is managed by the API wrapper itself, but you must add this in with your
-**request, even in the Swagger tester.**
+request, even in the Swagger tester.

 ## Importing your existing bans